michaelanbrown/daily-tracker/README.md

 This allows everyone to have their own account for their own personal use.

 It is connected to the food and category models as a user can have many foods and many categories.

+### Food
+The food model stores a list of all foods and is a growing database.
+Users have the ability to add foods as they please.

+It is connected to the user and category models as a food can be eaten by many users and a food can be in many categories.